atmughrabi/AccelGraph/README.md

   ```
   make run-aladdin
   ```
-3. to generate a dynamic trace without running Aladdin:
+3. To generate a dynamic trace without running Aladdin:
   ```
   make run-llvm-tracer # if it never been generated
   ```